longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ### Test Plan

-The Test Plan is essentially identical to [Dedicated Recovery Backend for RWX Volume's NFS Server](https://github.com/longhorn/longhorn/blob/master/enhancements/20220727-dedicated-recovery-backend-for-rwx-volume-nfs-server.md).
+The Test Plan is similar to [Dedicated Recovery Backend for RWX Volume's NFS Server](https://github.com/longhorn/longhorn/blob/master/enhancements/20220727-dedicated-recovery-backend-for-rwx-volume-nfs-server.md).

 - Setup
     3 worker nodes for the Longhorn cluster.
     For each test repeat once with default NFS mount options, including "soft" or "softerr", and once with custom options including "hard" mount.

 - Tests
+    1. Enable the feature.
-    1. Create 1 RWX volume and then run an app pod with the RWX volume on each worker node.
+       Create 1 RWX volume and then run an app pod with the RWX volume on each worker node.
 Execute the command in each app pod

         `( exec 7<>/data/testfile-${i}; flock -x 7; while date | dd conv=fsync >&7 ; do sleep 1; done )`